MystenLabs/sui/doc/src/contribute/observability.md

 To view the profile files:
 1. `brew install jemalloc libunwind gprof2dot`
+2. Build with debug symbols: `cargo build --profile bench-profiling`
+2. cd to `$SUI_REPO/target/bench-profiling`
 1. Start `./sui node --config-path ...`
-1. In the same `target/release` directory, run `jeprof --text sui-node jeprof.66*.heap` where 66 is the starting PID of the current sui-node process.
+1. In the same directory, run `jeprof --svg sui-node jeprof.66*.heap` where 66 is the starting PID of the current sui-node process.

-TODO: Define where the `target/release` directory is since we refer to it as the same but haven't yet referenced it.

 If the profiling does not create `.heap` files, check your env vars.
 There is a log line dumped at the start of sui-node, that should look like this: